Mark Hamill

-Hamill has also had a prolific career as a voice actor.
-Aside from Joker, his roles include the Hobgoblin in Spider-Man: The Animated Series (1995–1998), Fire Lord Ozai in Avatar: The Last Airbender (2005–2008), Mr. Salacia and Senator Stampingston in Metalocalypse (2006–2013, 2023), Skips in Regular Show (2010–2017), and Chucky in Child's Play (2019).
+Through the 1980s, Hamill distinguished himself from his role in Star Wars by pursuing a theatre career on Broadway, starring in productions of The Elephant Man (1980), Amadeus (1983) and The Nerd (1987).
+Starting in the 1990s, Hamill began to work primarily as a voice actor for animated film, television, and video games, with the Joker in multiple pieces of DC Comics media, starting with Batman: The Animated Series in 1992, being his most well-known voice role.
+For his role of the Joker, he was nominated for two Annie Awards and won a BAFTA Game Award.
+His other animated roles include the Hobgoblin in Spider-Man: The Animated Series (1994–1998), Fire Lord Ozai in Avatar: The Last Airbender (2005–2008), Mr. Salacia and Senator Stampingston in Metalocalypse (2006–2013, 2023), and Skips in Regular Show (2010–2017) and The Lost Tapes (2026–present).

+Hamill returned to mainstream prominence when he reprised his Luke Skywalker role in the Star Wars sequel trilogy (2015–2019).
+He followed this with live-action roles in Brigsby Bear (2017), the Netflix miniseries The Fall of the House of Usher (2023), The Life of Chuck (2024), and The Long Walk (2025).

 Early life

 Mark Richard Hamill was born on September 25, 1951, in Oakland, California.
-His father, William Thomas Hamill, was a U.S. Navy Captain.
+His father, William Thomas Hamill, was a U.S. Navy captain.
 He is one of seven children, with two brothers, Will and Patrick, and four sisters, Terry, Jan, Jeanie, and Kim.
 His father has English, Irish, Scottish, and Welsh ancestry and his mother was of half Swedish and half English descent.
 Hamill has described his father as a staunch Roman Catholic, and "Nixon Republican".
 Hamill has stated that he had a troubled relationship with his father who could not understand his childhood obsession with movies and comic books, seeing them as frivolous things that he should outgrow.

 His father's changes of station and attendant family moves led to the Hamill children switching schools often.
 During his elementary years, he attended Walsingham Academy in Williamsburg, Virginia, and Edgar Allan Poe Middle School in Annandale, Virginia.
 At age 11, he moved to the 5900 block of Castleton Drive in San Diego, California, where he attended Hale Junior High School.
 During his first year at James Madison High School in San Diego, his family moved back to Virginia, and Hamill attended Annandale High School.
 By his junior year, his father was stationed in Japan, where Hamill attended and was a member of the Drama Club at Nile C. Kinnick High School, from which he graduated in 1969.
 He later enrolled at Los Angeles City College, majoring in drama.